Imane-alk/imane-notebook/README.md

 ---

-## Personal Reflection
+## Personal reflection

-This project allowed me to implement a complete data science pipeline: from cleaning raw data and modularizing the code to running regression models and interpreting real-world results.
+This project allowed me to implement a complete data science project from cleaning raw data and modularizing the code to running regression models and interpreting real-world results.
 I became especially aware of the importance of reproducibility and structure in analytical work.

 While the linear regression models confirmed basic economic intuitions, I also realized their limitations, particularly in the absence of richer, micro-level data.
 The ability to isolate and measure the effect of education would be improved with additional variables (like experience or sector).
 Nonetheless, this mini-project served as an important exercise in both programming and applied econometrics, and highlighted the importance of thoughtful design and documentation.